bitwarden/help/_articles/faqs/product-faqs.md

 **A:** The new Safari extension is now packaged with the Bitwarden Desktop App.
 You can download the latest app here:  https://vault.bitwarden.com/download/?app=desktop&platform=macos.
 You can also use the App Store version.

 Be sure to run the application once.
 If the extension still does not appear, it may just need to be enabled.
 In Safari, check under Preferences > Extensions

-### **Q: How do I share items with Organization	?**

-**A:** You will want to log into the Web Vault (<https://vault.bitwarden.com>) and select the small gear menu that appears to the right of an item when mouse over it and select share.

-​After an item is shared, if you want to adjust the Collections the item is shared with then use the same menu and select Collections.

-You can bulk share items by checking the box next to multiple items and then selecting the gear menu at the top next to My Vault and then select Share.

 ### **Q: How can I start Bitwarden when Windows starts?**